ciprianturcu/University-Projects/Semester3/Databases/README.md

 a view with a SELECT statement that has a GROUP BY clause, operates on at least 2 different tables and contains at least one JOIN operator.
 Obs.
 The way you implement the stored procedures and / or functions is up to you.
 Results which allow the system to be extended to new tables / views with minimal or no code at all will be more appreciated.

-The script for creating the relational structure above can be found here: <a href=""> script </a>
+The script for creating the relational structure above can be found here: <a href="https://github.com/ciprianturcu/University-Projects/blob/main/Semester3/Databases/lawfirmDatabase/script.sql"> script </a>

 ### LAB 5